leejones/toolbox/docs/pair-programming.md

       - Sometimes we describe things as feelings that really aren't.
 For example "I feel unsupported by the team" is less of a feeling and more of an assessment/judement about the teams behavior.
       - "External factors can be a stimulus for our feeling, but we are responsible for them."
 Similar to it's not about what happens, but our opinion(s) of what happened.
     - Needs
-      - Physicological safety is a key name in pair programming.
+      - Physicological safety is a core need in pair programming.
       - Communicate what you need and ask/listen for what others need.
     - Requests
       - Be clear.
 Avoid vague and ambiguous language.